ncsl/seek/README.md

 1. Use matlab script to get Voxel/MM coords in CT space

+    This requires the user to first have preprocessed the CT scans (and optionally the T1 MRI).

+        matlab ./pipeline/contact_localization/matlab/run_localization_fieldtrip.m

+    This will run an ~10-15 minute process to have users determine how to localize the channels.
+Note that you will need the corresponding implantation map (i.e. PPT, some image drawn up by clinician, or the implantation knowledge).
+    Deep channels (i.e. A1, B1, B'1, etc.) are usually in the brain, while the last channels of an electrode are near the skull.

 2. Apply coregistration transform matrix to coords to map to your MRI space.

 3. (optional) Apply additional affine transformations to make sure your now T1 coordinates